First start and adjustments

 Check sensor voltage:

-- Stock sensor and 0v - Invent not connected, or problem with stock sensor: short to the ground or broken signal wire
+- Stock sensor and 0v - sensor not connected, signal wire short to the ground, broken signal wire from the stock ECU, stock ECU failure

-- Stock sensor and 5v - stock sensor broken ground connection
+- Stock sensor and 5v - broken ground connection of the stock sensor

-- Separate sensor and 0v - short to the ground
+- Separate sensor and 0v - signal wire short to the ground

-- Separate sensor and 5v - no connection, broken wire
+- Separate sensor and 5v - no connection to the sensor, broken signal wire, broken ground connection of the sensor

 Check sensor calibrations: